keenon/lense/README.md

     ]
 }
 ```

+This will display in a user's browser more or less like this (with some allowance for markdown):

 Here's the Java code to generate sequence labelling questions for each token, using the SimpleJSON library from google.